godswillumukoro/Face-Detector-and-Censor/README.md

-View the app Live here: https://godswillumukoro.github.io/Face-Detector-and-Censor/
+View the Live App here: https://godswillumukoro.github.io/Face-Detector-and-Censor/

 This app detects and censors your face using the FaceDetector API